eastgenomics/eggd_workflow_oneoffs/README.md

 # eggd_workflows

-Most workflows require their own repo.
+Most workflows require their own repo to enable releases.

-However, temporary workflows can be housed in this repo.
+However, oneoff workflows can be housed in this repo.